Stabilizing by steering: Enhancing bacterial motility by non-uniform diffusiophoresis: Results

 Under the influence of salt gradients, the surface charge of the cell membrane triggers bacterial diffusiophoresis \cite{doan2020trace}.
-However, because there is a significant difference in the size and surface charge between the body and the flagella, we expect that diffusiophoresis will not be occurring uniformly over the entire cell owing to the size- and charge-dependent nature of diffusiophoresis \cite{PrieveJFM1984,prieve1987diffusiophoresis,shin2016size,doan2023shape,lee2023role,akdeniz2023diffusiophoresis}.
+However, because there is a significant difference in the size and surface charge between the body (mainly consists of lipopolysaccharides and phospholipids) and the flagella (consist of flagellin), we expect that diffusiophoresis will not be occurring uniformly over the entire cell owing to the size- and charge-dependent nature of diffusiophoresis \cite{PrieveJFM1984,prieve1987diffusiophoresis,shin2016size,doan2023shape,lee2023role,akdeniz2023diffusiophoresis}.
 As the cell body is larger and more charged than flagella, the body is expected to experience stronger diffusiophoresis.
-We confirm that the surface charge of the flagella is much smaller than the cell body, where the zeta potential of flagella isolated from the cell body is measured to be $-0.6\pm 1.0$~mV whereas the entire body is $-16.3\pm 0.6$~mV (SI).
+We confirm that the surface charge of the flagella is much smaller than the cell body, where the measured zeta potential of flagella isolated from the cell body is $-0.6\pm 1.0$~mV whereas the entire body is $-16.3\pm 0.6$~mV (SI).
 Considering the size and surface charge, the diffusiophoretic mobility of the body and flagellar bundle are estimated to be $\mathcal{M}_d^\textrm{body}=99.2~\mu\mathrm{m/s^2}$ and $\mathcal{M}_d^\textrm{flag}=2.8~\mu\mathrm{m/s^2}$, respectively \cite{PrieveJFM1984,shin2016size}.

 Therefore, when a cell swims toward salt, such an asymmetric action of diffusiophoresis tilts the cell body to align with the gradient (Figure 4a).
 This biased steering restores orientation along the gradient, stabilizes the trajectory, and enhances run speed by producing straighter paths.